zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/channels/channels.md

     ![](./images/1.png "")

-4. Go to subscribed tab and you can now see **HCM\_92\_Linux** progress status.
-This takes 1+ hour to complete.
-Make sure you refresh the page to check the current progress.
+4. Go to the subscribed tab to view **HCM\_92\_Linux** progress status. *This takes 1+ hour to complete.* Make sure you refresh the page to check the current progress.
 Proceed to next Lab only when you see a green check as the status as shown in the picture.

     ![](./images/s.png "")